sastutorials/sastutorials.github.io/tutorials/macros.md

 ![biomass modif output](07/../../screenshots/07_macros/output_tab_macro_mend.png)

-However, it is *now* that we can see the true flexibility of macros: we can change any of the parameters to our need.
+However, it is *now* that we can see the true flexibility of macros: we can change any of the parameters to our need, and modify any variables or dataset we want.

 ```
 %variable_modif(lib=work, data=terna17, var=Wind,newvar=  wind_modif);
 ```

-This time we have set the *var* to be "Wind" and the *newvar* to be called *wind_modif*.
+This time we have set the *var* to be "Wind" and the *newvar* to be called *wind_modif*, creating a new dataset called *terna17_wind*.

 ![output macro param](07/../../screenshots/07_macros/output_macro_parameters.png)